 The team at Denali Medical Center provides customized treatments that address not just your symptoms, but also the underlying condition causing your pain.
 They often prescribe RenuO2 oxygenated vitamin injections.
 RenuO2 is noninvasive and virtually risk-free.

-These injections stimulate your body’s natural healing ability by triggering a temporary and mild inflammation.
-Your provider delivers an injection of water or saline that’s been infused with oxygen and nutrients to flood your painful joint with everything it needs to generate new cells and heal the injury or condition causing your pain.
+These injections stimulate your body’s natural healing ability.
+Your provider delivers an injection that’s been infused with oxygen and nutrients to flood your painful joint with everything it needs to generate new cells and heal the injury or condition causing your pain.

 If you’re living with joint pain, call Denali Medical Center or schedule an appointment online today for customized treatments to relieve your symptoms and heal your body.

 Learn how to tailor our treatments specific to your conditions and needs.

 Meet with our team to learn how we can help you overcome pain without invasive surgery and get your life back.